jacwright/object-stream/README.md

 # ObjectStreams

-A node.js streams utility for working with object streams.
+Node.js utility for working with streams of objects.

 ## Install